 Improving the ecological condition along the North Saskatchewan River where possible is also a key consideration for this project.
 More information.

-Improving how people move through River Crossing and how they access the community is vital to supporting activation and redevelopment.
-To that end, the City is preparing a concept and preliminary design of the mobility networks in the area.
-The project aims to improve the road network to create streets for people while accommodating commuters who travel through the area to access downtown and other parts of the central city.
+Formerly known as the River Crossing Mobility Network, the Rossdale Transportation Network project aims to balance how people move through the River Crossing area and how they access the community by various modes.
+The City is preparing a concept design of the transportation network in the area for all modes including walking, cycling, transit and vehicles.
+The project aims to enhance the user experience to create streets for all users and abilities while accommodating commuters who travel through the area to access downtown and other parts of the central city.

 Rossdale Power Plant Advanced Assessment and Priority Rehabilitation